spikeheap/spikeheap.github.io/src/posts/2013-10-01-puppet-talk.md

 description: A talk I gave at Software Alliance Wales lightning lunch on the 27th of September 2013
 ---

-Here are the slides from a presentation on Puppet I gave at the [Software Alliance Wales](https://twitter.com/SAWBangor) lightning lunch on 27th September 2013:
+Here are the slides from a presentation on Puppet I gave at the [Software Alliance Wales](https://twitter.com/SAWBangor) lightning lunch on 27th September 2013: [https://speakerdeck.com/spikeheap/our-experience-with-puppet](https://speakerdeck.com/spikeheap/our-experience-with-puppet).

-<script async class="speakerdeck-embed" data-id="029e4b5009b90131f52862a257e402f6" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script>

 # Aside: making simple presentations
-The source for those slides is available at https://github.com/spikeheap/saw-meet-puppet-talk.
+The source for those slides is available [here](https://github.com/spikeheap/saw-meet-puppet-talk).

 If you need to build a simple presentation I'd definitely recommend [Reveal.js](http://lab.hakim.se/reveal-js/#/).
 There are a good number of open-source presentation engines emerging now, and it's great to see open tools (finally) competing with Keynote/Powerpoint for simplicity.
 For simple presentations it blows them out of the water.